wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-cluster-security.md

 <properties
-   pageTitle="Proteger um cluster do Service Fabric | Microsoft Azure" description="Descreve os cenários de segurança para um cluster do Service Fabric e as diferentes tecnologias usadas para implementar esses cenários." services="service-fabric" documentationCenter=".net" authors="ChackDan"
+   pageTitle="Secure a Service Fabric cluster | Microsoft Azure" description="Describes the security scenarios for a Service Fabric cluster and the different technologies used to implement those scenarios." services="service-fabric" documentationCenter=".net" authors="ChackDan"